HarmanBhangu1313/Parameter-Efficient-LLM-Fine-Tuning-QLoRA-on-Gemma-/README.md

 ## Motivation

 Training or fully fine-tuning large language models requires significant GPU memory and compute.
-Parameter-efficient methods such as **LoRA and QLoRA** allow targeted adaptation of pretrained models by updating a small subset of trainable parameters while keeping the base model frozen.
+Parameter efficient methods such as **LoRA and QLoRA** allow targeted adaptation of pretrained models by updating a small subset of trainable parameters while keeping the base model frozen.

 This project explores: